Fat Calculator – Calculate Ideal Fat Intake

 The word “fat” tends to have a negative connotation.
 But the truth is, just like carbs and protein, fat is an essential macronutrient that plays a vital role in overall health.
 Fat is a required nutrient in every normal diet.

-Fat not only provides energy, but also is a component of cell membranes and fat-soluble vitamins A, D, E, and K. You should aim to consume fat using a smart approach as part of an overall healthy eating program.
+Fat not only provides energy, but is also a component of cell membranes and fat-soluble vitamins A, D, E, and K. You should consume fat as part of an overall healthy eating program.

 To figure out how much fat you should eat each day, you first need to calculate your total daily calorie needs.
 From this, you can determine the right proportion of calories that should come from fat based on your individual needs.